everscale-org/docs/src/Standard/TIP-4/core-description.md

 Somewhat naive mechanism but with the same underlying idea is proposed by Near blockchain.

-“The developerReward are allocated by per block per account, as they can be efficiently done every time the transaction or receipts is being processed by the contract.”
-[4]
+«The developerReward are allocated by per block per account, as they can be efficiently done every time the transaction or receipts is being processed by the contract»[^4].

 The problem with this approach lays in the fact that network fees not only pays for resources but also provide an important anti spam mechanism.
 One can use the developer kick-back to simply lower an attack costs.
 To mitigate that risk we propose a use of a special **Payout Contract**.
 This contract is going to pay the collected Copyleft fees to developers only after certain threshold in both amount of fees and time frame are surpassed.